Cables

 • Home and Workplace

 Cables are commonly used in homes and offices for transmitting data, power, and signals between devices.
-Ethernet cables are used to connect computers to the internet or to a local network, while HDMI cables are used to connect televisions and other displays to computers or media players.
+Ethernet cables are used to connect computers to the internet or a local network, while HDMI cables are used to connect televisions and other displays to computers or media players.
 Power cables are used to provide electrical power to devices such as computers, printers, and lamps.

 • Telecommunications